 Open topic with navigation

-Use the Common Properties page of the Visual Studio Project Designer to add environment variable settings that can be added to other projects in the solution.
+Use the Common Properties page of project properties in Visual Studio to add environment variable settings that can be added to other projects in the solution.
 Settings on the Common Properties page are written to a common properties file (an MSBuild file with the .props extension) and are used by Visual Studio development tools, including MSBuild.
 For more information on setting environment variables, see Environment variables and Visual Studio development.

 Changes made to this page do not take effect until the solution is closed and reopened.